Mistralys/mailcode/README.md

 Mailcode is a preprocessor command syntax created for use in emailings.

-Mailcode is verbose by design, without shorthand notations, for both better readability and performance.
-It has been developed to unify interchangeable backend preprocessor syntaxes into one language that's easy to use.
+It aims to be easy to use by authors, and usable in a number of popular web formats, from plain text to HTML and XML.
+The Mailcode syntax is verbose by design, without shorthand notations, for both better readability and performance.

+It has been developed to support interchangeable backend preprocessor syntaxes, to unify these into a single language.

 ## The syntax